Nov 22, 2024

 by Maureen Rubin | Jan 11, 2024

-BNSF Railway Website Photo Source: BNSF Railway Website
+A BNSF Railway train in an urban setting with high-rise buildings in the background.
+Photo Source: BNSF Railway Website

 Melvin Garner worked for the BNSF Railway Company for over 40 years, during which he was constantly exposed to toxic levels of diesel exhaust and other harmful chemicals.
 After his death from non-Hodgkin’s lymphoma, a type of blood cancer, his son Gary sued BNSF for his father’s wrongful death.
 BNSF successfully barred the expert witness-causation evidence Gary sought to include.
 He appealed and a California appellate court has now ruled that the trial court erred and must enter new orders denying the railroad’s motions.